sikang/mpl_ros/README.md

 ================== Traj -- total J: 9.000000, total time: 10.000000
 ================ Refined traj -- total J: 7.537635, total time: 10.000000
 ```
-Another example using ellipsoid model can be found in `test_node/launch/test_primitive_cloud`.
+Another example using ellipsoid model can be found in `test_node/launch/test_primitive_cloud`, in which a point cloud is used as obstacle course, and the robot is modeled as ellipsoid.
+More information will be updated later.

 The planned trajectory and voxel map are visualized in Rviz as: